Dijkstra Algorithm with Restrictions

 parameter to the dijkstra

 function.
-Other changes are highlighted:
+Other differences are highlighted: